MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

   * You can find more instructions on the [save game exploit](saveGameExploit) page!

 ### ODE(GCLoader)
 - This is probably the easiest to do long term, short term requires a bit of knowledge on the cube.
 You essentially replace the disc drive with an SD card.
-This means you can autoboot a swiss disc iso, but you can no longer use actual discs
+This means you can autoboot a Swiss disc iso, but you can no longer use actual discs